 Fiat Chrysler unveils plan to make more electrified cars

-By Colleen Barry The Associated Press
+June 3, 2018 by Colleen Barry The Associated Press

 Jun.
 3, 2018 – In his last big presentation as CEO of Fiat Chrysler before retiring, Sergio Marchionne announced a big investment push to make more electrified cars, while acknowledging that traditional engines will continue to dominate production for some time.

 Unveiling the company’s plans through 2022, Marchionne said Fiat Chrysler will invest 9 billion euros ($10.5 billion) as it tries to catch up in the market for gas-electric hybrids and fully-electric vehicles, without forsaking a core market that still wants internal combustion engines.

 “Reducing our dependence on oil is one of the single, greatest challenges that our society faces,” Marchionne told financial analysts as he presented the business plan that will be a final legacy to the company he created through the merger of Fiat with failing Chrysler.

 “At FCA, we believe there is no single solution, no magic formula, to solve this problem.
 We believe to achieve a quantum leap, the entire system – political, economic and industrial – needs to work together together with the right measure of realism based on finding the appropriate balance between consumption levels, cost and efficiency.”